Zireaelst/ETHOnline-Re/README.md

 ## 🙏 Acknowledgments

+- **ETH Online 2025**: For providing an incredible platform for Web3 innovation and cross-chain development
-- **Avail Project**: For providing the Nexus SDK
+- **Avail Project**: For providing the revolutionary Nexus SDK enabling seamless cross-chain interactions
-- **PayPal**: For PYUSD token inspiration
+- **PayPal**: For PYUSD token and advancing stablecoin adoption in DeFi
-- **Hardhat Team**: For excellent development tools
+- **Hardhat Team**: For excellent development tools and Hardhat 3.0+ framework
-- **Web3 Community**: For continuous innovation
+- **Web3 Community**: For continuous innovation and open-source collaboration

 ---

-**Note**: This is a hackathon project demonstrating cross-chain capabilities.
-PYUSD support is planned for future releases once integrated into the Avail Nexus SDK.
+**Note**: This is an ETH Online 2025 hackathon project demonstrating cutting-edge cross-chain capabilities.
+Our implementation showcases direct PYUSD contract interactions and advanced Nexus SDK integration for production-ready cross-chain asset management.